-While turning the brightness down on your Mac's screen (usually by pressing the F1 key) might be sufficient to stop you from straining your eyes too much, there are certain elements of the interface - for example, the fact that most apps have white backgrounds - that are likely to have you reaching for the sunglasses.
+It's true that turning the brightness down on your Mac's screen (usually by pressing the F1 key) might be sufficient to stop you from straining your eyes too much, but there are certain elements of the interface - for example, the fact that most apps have white backgrounds - that are likely to have you reaching for the sunglasses.

 So, what options do you have to make your Mac screen easier on the eye?

-In macOS Mojave (which arrived on Macs in September 2018) there is a new Dark Mode that can change the interface of your Mac so that all elements are darker and easier on the eye.
-We'll tell you how to turn on the feature below.
+In macOS Mojave (which arrived back in September 2018) Apple introduced a new Dark Mode that could change the interface of your Mac so that all elements were darker and easier on the eye.
+This continues in macOS Catalina, and we'll tell you how to enable the feature below.

-Prior to Mojave there were two options available to you: you could turn on Night Shift and you could use dark menu bar and Dock.
+Prior to Mojave there were two options available to you: you could turn on Night Shift and you could use a dark menu bar and dock.
 Both settings were available via System Preferences.
-For those who have yet to update to Mojave, we'll explain where to find the settings below.
+For those who have yet to update to Catalina, we'll explain where to find the settings below.

 What is Dark Mode?

-Dark Mode is a feature in macOS Mojave that allows Mac users to switch to a completely different, darker, interface that adjusts everything, system-wide.
+Dark Mode is a feature that allows Mac users to switch to a completely different darker interface that adjusts everything, system-wide.

-With Dark Mode on, the Calendar app will divert to a black background and type will be a similar tone to the colour of the box, Message bubbles will turn grey with white text, and the Finder background will be black, as shown in the image at the top of this article.
+With Dark Mode on, the Calendar app will revert to a black background and type will be a similar tone to the colour of the box, Messages bubbles will turn grey with white text, and the Finder background will be black, as shown in the image at the top of this article.

-How to turn on Dark Mode in MacOS Mojave
+How to turn on Dark Mode in Catalina

-Mojave users can choose to turn on Dark Mode during the setup process when they first install Mojave.
+Catalina (and Mojave) users can choose to turn on Dark Mode during the setup process when they first install the OS.
 If you chose not to, to turn on Dark Mode follow these steps: